kampersanda/sif-embedding/evaluations/semeval/README.md

 # SemEval on sif-embedding

-This repository provides an easy tool to evaluate this library using [SemEval STS Task](https://aclanthology.org/S16-1081/).
+Here, we provide a tool to evaluate this library on [SemEval STS Task](https://aclanthology.org/S16-1081/).
-We show a procedure example run the evaluation, assuming you are in the root of this repository.
+We show a procedure example run the evaluation, assuming you are at directory `sif-embedding/evaluations/semeval`.

 ### 1. Download SemEval STS datasets